Reims Gospel

 Reims Gospel (French: Texte du Sacre which means "coronation text"; also referred to in some Czech sources as the Emmaus Evangelie or Remešský kodex) is an illuminated manuscript of Slavonic (Slavic) origin which became part of the Reims Cathedral treasury.
-According to a refuted legend, Henry III of France and several of his successors including Louis XIV took their oath on it.
+Henry III of France and several of his successors including Louis XIV took their oath on it.
 In the time of Charles IV, who gave it to the just-founded Emmaus monastery in Prague, the text was believed to have been written by the hand of St. Procopius.

 Description

 Out of a total of 47 double-sided sheets, 16 sheets are written in Cyrillic (as a fragment) and 31 sheets in the Glagolitic alphabet.
 The book used to have a treasure binding, richly decorated and embellished with gold, precious stones, and relics, among them a fragment of the True Cross.
 The precious stones and the relics probably disappeared from the book cover during the French Revolution.
 It features six historiated initials in the Glagolitic part and several ornamental capitals at the start of sections.